effi-lab/effi-tpl-cli/README.md

-# What is Effi?
+# What is this?

-just a development tool for personal usage
+nodejs command line tool startkit of effi.